Henry Ireton: Fictional portrayals

 In the 1970 film Cromwell, Michael Jayston plays Ireton as a subtle but well-meaning manipulator who hates Charles I and pushes Cromwell into actions which Cromwell at first considers neither desirable nor possible, but then pursues all the way.
-This version of Ireton is ready to denounce the King and plunge England to the into civil war before Cromwell becomes convinced that this is a necessary step.
+This version of Ireton is ready to denounce the King and plunge England into civil war before Cromwell becomes convinced that this is a necessary step.
 In the film, Cromwell and he are also among the five members whom Charles I attempts to arrest on the eve of the war (when in fact they were not), and after the King is executed, is upbraided by Cromwell as being too ambitious.
 The film makes no mention of Ireton's marriage to Cromwell's daughter, Bridget.

 Ireton is portrayed as a minor character in Rosemary Sutcliff's 1953 historical fiction novel Simon.

 Ireton is the main character in John Attenborough's 1987 historical novel Destiny Our Choice, which gives a generally positive view of Ireton, claiming that he was influential in saving the life of Hugh O'Neill after the Siege of Limerick in 1650–51.